 - good quality potting soil

 - small pots, plastic cups, or seed trays - old egg cartons make a great seed tray!

 - a selection of seeds - plan your garden ahead of time, and have a list ready with what you plan to grow.

-You could also consider using heated mats and grow lights to help your little seedlings germinate and develop faster, but these are generally used by more advanced gardeners starting large quantities of seedlings indoors.
-If you want to learn more about them, the Laidback Gardener discusses some pro’s and con’s to using heat mats, and if they are really needed to starting seeds indoors.
+These are generally used by more advanced gardeners starting large quantities of seedlings indoors.
+If you want to learn more about them, the Laidback Gardener discusses some pro's and con's to using heat mats, and if they are really needed to starting seeds indoors.

 Do You Really Need 'Good Potting Soil'?

 Something I had always wondered when I first started gardening myself was whether or not 'good quality potting soil' was really all it's made out to be.
 Is it actually needed to successfully start seeds indoors, and grow potted plants?
 I quickly found out that yes, potting soil really does make a difference.
 It's not just regular garden soil but is instead a mix of peat moss, vermiculite, composted bark, and usually has various minerals and nutrients already added in.